III A Man

 b5,1,2) Number of speakers range from sole person in monologue to a heterogeneous chorus.

-b5,1,3) Collective communication ranges from community press release to mutual shouting down.
+b5,1,3) Collective communication ranges from community press release to mutually shouting down.

 b5,1,4) Intention ranges from investigation to description to manipulation to psychic violence.